Fault-tolerant and secure long-distance quantum communication via uncorrectable-error-injection: Uncorrectable-error-injection-based fault-tolerant and secure quantum communication

 \subsection{Distance extension}

 The advantage of the proposed approach lies in its ability to extend distance despite encryption, as error correction is still feasible.
-Similar to what the receiver performs in \textit{Decryption and decoding}, relay nodes perform error correction based on $s$ and then pass it to the next node, enabling reliable transmission.
+As illustrated in figure~\ref{de}, similar to the same process that the receiver performs in Sect.~\ref{dd}, relay nodes perform error correction based on $s$, and thereafter pass it to the next node, enabling fault-tolerant transmission.
 Furthermore, because $E_{un}$ is injected, relay nodes cannot obtain any information regarding the quantum states through syndrome extraction~\cite{qec07}.